miguel-negrao/FPLib/README.md

   //                                     eventHandlers         reactimates        IOLater
 ```

-Unfortunatelly we can't assign it to a type alias in SuperCollider (perhaps will wrap it in another class in the future).

 #More info

-See the help files, including the reference page and also there are some blog posts relating to FP Lib at http://www.friendlyvirus.org/miguelnegrao/category/code/.
+See the help files, including the reference page, the examples directory and also there are some blog posts relating to FP Lib at http://www.friendlyvirus.org/miguelnegrao/category/code/.